stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/template.md

 # Creating Templates

-Anna wants to create a Template that she can use to initialize or share common resources across namespaces (e.g. PullSecrets)
+Anna wants to create a Template that she can use to initialize or share common resources across namespaces (e.g. PullSecrets).

 Anna can either create a template using `Custom Resource Manifests`